 Healing the Mind

 Healing the Mind.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 Exploring the dark corners of the soul is a journey not suited for the light of heart, searching through the discarded piles from the past, we find painful junk buried beneath the ego.
 I’m not getting Freudian here, well, not completely.
 Uncovering motivations pushing destructive behaviors is a big deal.
 Healing the mind is a skill of action, patience and kindness.